ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 db = create_client()
 ```

 Woah indeed!
-For `express` we are calling the module itself, instead of importing it like for `redis`.
+For `express` we are calling the module itself, instead of importing functions from it like for `redis`.
 Queer.
 This is a bit different from overriding the attribute getter, but the magic words are almost the same.
 The Pythonic version would use the `__call__` dunder method.
 It defines the semantics of calling the object. *Everything is an object*, remember?
 Even functions.

 We can replicate this in terms of a classic web framework `Flask`.
-The code below simply proxies the call of the module to
+The code below simply proxies all the arguments to the module to

 ```
 # flask.py